kibetamos/Chat_app/README.md

       https://127.0.0.1:8000

-Feel free to explore and enjoy the Chat application!
+Feel free to explore and enjoy the Chat_app application!